 The same argument applies to many other so-called sciences: Climatology, meteorology and especially those involving human behaviour psychology, sociology, history and nutrition cannot claim to be hard sciences.
 It is arguable that evolution is not scientific under this strict definition.
 The nearest equivalents to astrology are cooking or horticulture which are both a mix of art, science and craft.

 Some argue that using certain dictionary definitions of science, there’s a case that astrology is a science as there is a body of knowledge that can be taught.
-However, the practice of astrology by most astrologers is better defined as an art or a craft than a science and it would be wrong for these type of astrologers to claim to be scientists.
-As such it would also be equally wrong for a scientist to consider him or herself qualified to judge such practices since they are outside the realm of science.
+(OED 1996) However, the practice of astrology by most astrologers is better defined as an art or a craft than a science and it would be wrong for these type of astrologers to claim to be scientists.
+As such it would also be equally wrong for a scientist who has not studied astrology, to consider him or herself qualified to judge such practices since they are outside the realm of science.

 If you have read this far, you will now know there are no grounds to dismiss astrology as complete rubbish from a scientific point of view.
-If you still believe astrology to be rubbish, ask yourself if it is based on astrological knowledge and actual experience.
+If you still believe astrology to be rubbish, ask yourself your belief is based on astrological knowledge and actual experience.

 Or is it blind faith inspired by feelings?